mgechev/hackbulgaria-angularjs/day9/vnc/bootstrap/README.md

 angular.module('clientApp').directive('vncScreen', VNCScreenDirective);
 ```

-The show is in the link function in, which we will look at later.
 Now lets take a quick look at the other properties of the directive.
 The template of our directive is simple canvas with class `vnc-screen`, it should replace the directive.
 We define that the user of the `vnc-screen` directive should use it as element.
-It is also quite important to notice that we have a single dependency &#8211; the `VNCClient` service, we described above.
+It is also quite important to notice that we have a single dependency - the `VNCClient` service, we described above.

 Now lets look what happens in the link function: